 I'd like to take it one step further and see a deck part over I-35 which would connect Victory Park and the Design District.
 Seeing as the highway isn't below grade here, I doubt this would be feasible, but with Mark Cuban now having a vested interested on both sides, I'm wondering if there are eventual plans to better connect the two neighborhoods.

-Users browsing this forum: andiemoreno, Bing [Bot] and 18 guests
+Users browsing this forum: texasstar and 12 guests